 Trial shall be to a jury of seven and shall be bifurcated.
-The parties estimate that this case will take three days to try.
+The parties estimate that this case will take three to four days to try.
 Absent further order of this court, the issues to be tried shall be limited to those identified by the parties in their pretrial conference report to the court.

 This case will be tried in an electronically equipped courtroom and the parties shall present their evidence using this equipment.
-A brochure explaining the court's system is included with this order.
 Counsel shall ensure the compatibility of any of their personal equipment with the court's system prior to the final pretrial conference or shall forfeit their right to use any personal equipment that is not compatible with the court's system.